 Line a baking tray with baking paper and place the garlic buttered fish on top.
 Bake smaller fish for 30-35 minutes, I baked my larger fish for 40-45 minutes (42 minutes to be exact) or until cooked through, test with a fork, the fish is ready when it flakes away from the bones.

-Serve with lemon salt, aioli and lemon wedges.
+Serve with a little lemon salt, aioli and lemon wedges.